epic-kitchens/epic-sounds-annotations/src/README.md

 TRAIN.CHECKPOINT_FILE_PATH /path/to/SSAST_EPIC_SOUNDS.pyth
 ```

 To train either model from scratch, remove the argument `TRAIN.CHECKPOINT_FILE_PATH`.
-To train a linear probe model, add the argument `MODEL.FREEZE_BACKBONE True`
+To train a linear probe model, add the argument `MODEL.FREEZE_BACKBONE True`.

 Similarly, to validate Slow-Fast on EPIC-Sounds, run: